Van Dyne's clutch shot lifts Pioneers over Avella

 ROGERSVILLE — Ian Van Dyne was in the right place at the right time.

-That made for a happy ending for West Greene coach Jim Romanus and the Pioneers in their Section 2-A boys basketball battle with visiting Avella on Tuesday night.
+That made for a happy ending for West Greene coach Jim Romanus and the Pioneers in their Section 2-A boys basketball battle with visiting Avella on Jan.
+18.

 Van Dyne’s offensive rebound and short jump shot just before the final buzzer gave West Greene a thrilling 70-69 victory over the Eagles.